-When I started out doing child evangelism meetings I was mainly concerned with program design, event themes, how to dramatize stories, how to capture children’s attention, suitable songs, object lessons, making it fun, prizes and competitions, crafts and games, and getting children saved.
+When I started doing child evangelism meetings I was mainly concerned with program design, event themes, how to dramatize stories, how to capture children’s attention, suitable songs, object lessons, making it fun, prizes and competitions, crafts and games, and getting children saved.
 A theology of children’s ministry wasn’t even a consideration.
-That was until I came to the realization that good practice flows out of good theology.Good practice usually flows out of good theology Click To Tweet
+That was until I came to the realization that good practice usually flows out of good theology.Good practice usually flows out of good theology Click To Tweet

 When there’s a comprehensive children’s ministry theology in place we (grandparents, parents, siblings, friends, guardians, child evangelists, counsellors, teachers, coaches, pastors, missionaries, children’s workers, surrogate parents, helpers or ministry teams) will have a clear sense of how to unveil the awesomeness of Christ and the mind-boggling love that He has for children.
 When we know how to reveal more of Jesus (which good theology helps us do) then the children get a clearer view of Him and the relationship He wants to have with them.